What is CranioSacral Therapy?

 How does it work?

-As part of our every day living your body experiences stresses and strains, and it works hard to compensate for them.
-As a result the body tissues to tighten and distort the CranioSacral System causing tension to develop around the brain and spinal cord.
+As part of our everyday living your body experiences stresses and strains, and it works hard to compensate for them.
+As a result, the body tissues tighten and distort the CranioSacral System causing tension to develop around the brain and spinal cord.
 Consequently resulting in a barrier to the healthy functioning of the CNS, and potentially every other system it interacts with.

 CST assists in restoring homeostasis of the CranioSacral System which increases the body’s ability to self-correct, it can assist in an assortment of dysfunctions, from chronic pain and sports injuries to stroke and neurological impairment.